tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 sidechain is showing up as a severe rotamer outlier.
 Not to worry.

 If you've deselected the residue, **ctrl-click** on an atom to select it again.
-Now, the second-top row of buttons are the rotamer adjustment tools.
-The left and right arrows scroll through previews of different rotamers (ordered by statistical likelihood), while the following three buttons choose what to do with the current preview: discard it, simply set it as the new coordinates, or set it as (a) target angle(s) for torsion restraints to guide the simulation smoothly there.
-If you add restraints, the fourth button will clear them.
-In this case, the first rotamer in the list (accessed by clicking the right arrow) is clearly the one we want - click that, then click the button to set the coordinates to match the preview.
-Once you're happy with the results, click the green "STOP" button.
+Find and click the "Preview next" rotamer button in ISOLDE's ribbon menu.
+This will create a preview of the most common rotamer for this residue overlaid on the existing coordinates, and show a lable with its name and statistical prevalence.
+Pressing it again will show the next most common rotamer, etc. - but in this case the first option looks good, with the hydroxyl pointing towards solvent, the methy pointing into the hydrophobic interface, and agreeing well with the density.
+The two buttons to the right allow you to either directly set the coordinates of the residue to match the preview, or add torsion restraints to force it towards the new conformation from its current state.
+The former option is fine in the majority of cases, but if there's a chance the new conformation will clash with surrounding atoms it's best to take the restraints option allowing it to more gently "push" its way into position.
+If you take the latter approach, the final ("Release") button will, as the name suggests, release the torsion restraints.

-Switch back to the "Validate" tab, and click the "Update list" button under the peptide bond geometry table.
-Click the entry at the top of the table.
-If you look around a little here, you'll see that there are actually *six* non-proline *cis* bonds here, all in the same loop.
+Click the "Update" button in the Peptide Bond Validation widget, and click the new top entry.
+If you look around a little, you'll see that there are actually *six* non-proline *cis* bonds in the vicinity, four of which are in tandem in one loop.

 .. figure:: images/multi_cis_loop.jpg

 Let's make a simulation selection that will cover all of them in one go.
-There are two ways to go about this:
+There are a few ways to go about this:

 1. **ctrl-shift-click** on any atom to add it to the selection.
 Keep in mind that for each protein atom selected, when starting a simulation ISOLDE will